-MoBull Messenger is part of the USF System's Emergency Notification System (ENS).
+AlertUSF is the USF System's Emergency Notification System (ENS).
 It was established to notify our community in the event of a campus emergency.
 It allows USF System students and employees to receive emergency updates via text message.
-All official USF emergency notifications are sent out through MoBull.
+All official USF emergency notifications are sent out through AlertUSF.
 USF strongly recommends all USF System students and employees subscribe to this important service.

-To register for MoBull or to update your contact information, follow these instructions:
+To register for AlertUSF or to update your contact information, follow these instructions: